"Our students will be the leaders in innovating sustainable solutions to society’s most significant challenges"

 Dr. Kumar has taught undergraduate and graduate courses in hydrosystems engineering, engineering modeling under uncertainty, surface water hydrology, hydroclimatology, stochastic hydrology, non-linear methods in hydrology, and hydroinformatics.

 In 1993 Dr. Kumar received the Universities Space Research Association Award for Promise and Potential of a Young Scientist.
 In 1996 he received the NASA New Young Investigator Award.
 He was selected as the NCSA/UIUC Faculty Fellow for 2001-2002.
 In 2005 he received the Xerox Award for Faculty Research.
 He has also been recognized for teaching excellence by having been listed several times in the UIUC List of Teachers Rated as Excellent by their Students.

-Dr. Kumar is currently the Editor-in-Chief for Water Resources Research, the major scientific journal in the field, published by American Geophysical Union (AGU).
-Prior to this he was the Editor for Geophysical Research Letters (2007-2009) also published by AGU.
+Dr. Kumar has served as the Editor-in-Chief for Water Resources Research, (2009-2013) the major scientific journal in the field, published by American Geophysical Union (AGU).
+Prior to that he was the Editor for Geophysical Research Letters (2007-2009) also published by AGU.
 In the past he has served as the Associate Editor (1998-2001) for Water Resources Research and for ASCE Journal of Hydrologic Engineering (2003-2004).
-He is a member of Precipitation Committee, and Remote Sensing Committee of the Hydrology Section of the American Geophysical Union and served as the Chair of Precipitation Committee during 1999-2001.
+He is a member of Ecohydrology Committee, and Remote Sensing Committee of the Hydrology Section of the American Geophysical Union and served as the Chair of Precipitation Committee during 1999-2001.
 He served for five years as a member of the Board of Directors for CUHASI,Consortium of Universities for the Advancement of Hydrologic Science which has 120 member universities.